claudiocastello/edX-MITx-6.00.2x/PSET3/ps3_problems.md

 If you want to use numpy arrays, you should import numpy as np and use np.METHOD_NAME in your code.

 For Python 3.5: from ps3b_precompiled_35 import *

+# Problem 3

+In this problem, we consider the effects of both administering drugs to the patient and the ability of virus particle offsprings to inherit or mutate genetic traits that confer drug resistance.
+As the virus population reproduces, mutations will occur in the virus offspring, adding genetic diversity to the virus population.
+Some virus particles gain favorable mutations that confer resistance to drugs.

+#### ResistantVirus class

+In order to model this effect, we introduce a subclass of SimpleVirus called ResistantVirus.
+ResistantVirus maintains the state of a virus particle's drug resistances, and accounts for the inheritance of drug resistance traits to offspring.
+Implement the ResistantVirus class.

+##### Hint: If you are really unsure about how to think about what each child resistances should be changed to, here is a different approach.
+If the probability mutProb is successful, the child resistance switches.
+Otherwise, the child resistance stays the same as the parent resistance.

+If you want to use numpy arrays, you should import numpy as np and use np.METHOD_NAME in your code.

+# Problem 4

+We also need a representation for a patient that accounts for the use of drug treatments and manages a collection of ResistantVirus instances.
+For this, we introduce the TreatedPatient class, which is a subclass of Patient.
+TreatedPatient must make use of the new methods in ResistantVirus and maintain the list of drugs that are administered to the patient.

+Drugs are given to the patient using the TreatedPatient class's addPrescription() method.
+What happens when a drug is introduced?
+The drugs we consider do not directly kill virus particles lacking resistance to the drug, but prevent those virus particles from reproducing (much like actual drugs used to treat HIV).
+Virus particles with resistance to the drug continue to reproduce normally.
+Implement the TreatedPatient class.

+##### Hint: If you are really unsure about how to think about what each child resistances should be changed to, here is a different approach.
+If the probability mutProb is successful, the child resistance switches.
+Otherwise, the child resistance stays the same as the parent resistance.

+If you want to use numpy arrays, you should import numpy as np and use np.METHOD_NAME in your code.

+# Problem 5

+In this problem, we will use the implementation you filled in for Problem 4 to run a simulation.
+You will create a TreatedPatient instance with the following parameters, then run the simulation:

+    viruses, a list of 100 ResistantVirus instances

+    maxPop, maximum sustainable virus population = 1000

+Each ResistantVirus instance in the viruses list should be initialized with the following parameters:

+    maxBirthProb, maximum reproduction probability for a virus particle = 0.1

+    clearProb, maximum clearance probability for a virus particle = 0.05

+    resistances, The virus's genetic resistance to drugs in the experiment = {'guttagonol': False}

+    mutProb, probability of a mutation in a virus particle's offspring = 0.005

+Run a simulation that consists of 150 time steps, followed by the addition of the drug, guttagonol, followed by another 150 time steps.
+You should make use of the function simulationWithDrug(numViruses, maxPop, maxBirthProb, clearProb, resistances, mutProb, numTrials).
+As with problem 3, perform up to 100 trials and make sure that your results are repeatable and representative.

+Create one plot that records both the average total virus population and the average population of guttagonol-resistant virus particles over time.

+A few good questions to consider as you look at your plots are: What trends do you observe?
+Are the trends consistent with your intuition?
+Feel free to discuss the answers to these questions in the forum, to fully cement your understanding of this problem set, processing and interpreting data.

+Again, as in Problem 2, you can use the provided .pyc file to check that your implementation of the TreatedPatient and ResistantVirus classes work as expected.

+If you want to use numpy arrays, you should import numpy as np and use np.METHOD_NAME in your code.